Criminal courts face further disruption as barristers strike for fourth week

 Speaking outside Manchester Crown Court, Andrew Thomas QC, the head of Lincoln House Chambers, said: “We have won the argument already.
 We have made it clear to Government that they only have to listen to themselves.”

-He quoted Justice Minister Lord Bellamy who published an independent review last November which concluded a minimum of £135 million was necessary as a first step to nurse criminal legal aid back to health and it was needed as soon as practicable to enable the whole criminal justice system to function effectively.
+He quoted Justice Minister Lord Bellamy, who published an independent review last November, which concluded that a minimum of £135 million is necessary as a first step to nurse criminal legal aid back to health and is needed as soon as practicable to enable the whole criminal justice system to function effectively.

 Mr Thomas said: “These days of action have already brought the Government back to the negotiating table.
 We know these are times of disruption in the Government.
 We know that eyes are elsewhere … but our justice ministers have a choice.